wp-plugins/360imobile-txtimpact-sms-messaging-plug-in/readme.txt

 == Description ==

 <a href="http://www.txtimpact.com/mass-text-messaging/">Mass text messaging </a> & <a href="http://www.txtimpact.com/sms-marketing/">SMS Marketing </a> plugin through TXTImpact.com allows blog's visitors to sign up to receive text message notifications whenever a new post is added.
 The plug-in integrates with TXTImpact.com sms marketing platform and allow users to signup to your mobile list via text message using a keyword on a short code.
 You can also send them text messages from admin panel whenever you like.

 <b>More Information</b>

 Visit the http://www.txtimpact.com/sms-marketing/ for more information.

+TXTImpact also offers text to email and email to text service to send text message through email.
+Visit the http://www.txtimpact.com/email2sms/ for more information.

 == Installation ==